 This man and his two nephews lived in a square lodge on the fringe of the island village.
 They helped us raise a small longhouse.
 The man brought meat to the old woman.
-The younger nephew brought beads and quills to Mani.
-The older nephew kept his distance from us and said nothing; he seemed hostile to our presence in his village.
+The younger nephew me from the days when Wedasi and I accompanied him on a hunt; I had not wanted to hold a rifle.